 - If we realize that our negative behavior is a manifestation of our fears, we’ll give others who misbehave more empathy.

 These actions should only come from being self-assured and compassionate.
 Disappointments carried over from our previous experiences have no place here.
-Absence of expectations doesn’t set us lower; it lift us, helping us to take life at our own pace and with our own set of rules.
+Absence of expectations doesn’t set us lower; it lifts us, helping us to take life at our own pace and with our own set of rules.

 Examine your expectations, how they make you feel, how they affect your life.
 Ask yourself if you really need them.
 See if you could follow the quick guide I’ve written above, to lessen your “expectations load.”
 Give it a try and see how it would make you feel.
 Be very patient and kind to yourself, praising yourself for any success you achieve, no matter how small.
 An army of tiny successes amount to a great victory!